Free French Quarter History Tour of New Orleans

 On arrival

-I will be standing near the Andrew Jackson statue 10 minutes before the start of the tour.
-I will have a khaki and orange backpack, and I'll be wearing a cap and sunglasses.
+I will be standing in Jackson Square 10 minutes before the start of the tour.
+I will be wearing a dark green backpack, and I'll be wearing a cap and sunglasses.
 I will have my phone on me at all times.
 Please feel free to text me if you are running late or need help finding me.
 The tour typically starts on time, but if you are a few minutes late, the group remains in Jackson Square for at least the first 20 minutes of the tour.

 Things to note